 - Citizens' Rights Project briefing and outreach events

 As part of the package, the Scottish Government has worked with JustRight Scotland to publish a number of factsheets explaining the rights of EU citizens in Scotland with settled and pre-settled status.
-The factsheets provide information on EU citizens' rights to vote, work and access healthcare, education, housing and benefits
+The factsheets provide information on EU citizens' rights to vote, work and access healthcare, education, housing and benefits.